Lucas-C/ludochaordic/content/2022-04-24-fpdf2-5-2-svg-support-and-borb.md

 I have 2 intents in drawing this comparison:

 * help Python coders chose the library that best fit their need
-* figure if `fpdf2` is indeed the fastest of the 2 libs, as I suspect 😁
+* figure if `fpdf2` is indeed the fastest of the 2 libraries, as I suspect 😁

 <u>First</u>, there are a couple of features that only `fpdf2` offers: SVG support (`borb` [rasters](https://en.wikipedia.org/wiki/Rasterisation) `.svg` files to pixelated images)
 and some useful methods to generate a [table of contents](https://pyfpdf.github.io/fpdf2/DocumentOutlineAndTableOfContents.html).